-The much-loved sugar maple tree provides food and shelter for wild animals, leafy shade in the summer, spectacular colors in the fall, firewood in winter and the finest syrup in early spring.
-Learning to know these trees better and to understand how they produce the sap for the syrup we love so well can only increase our appreciation of these delightful trees.
+The much-loved sugar maple tree provides food and shelter for wild animals, leafy shade in the summer, spectacular colors in the fall, firewood in winter, and the finest syrup in early spring.
+Learning to know sugar maples better and understanding how they produce the sap for the syrup we love so well can only increase our appreciation of these delightful trees.

 The Sweetest Sap

-Grandpa Squirrel Well, Sammy, when I was a young’un, I didn’t sit around complainin’.
+Grandpa Squirrel Well, Sammy, when I was a youngun, I didn’t sit around complainin’.
 Warm days in the spring, I’d run up a maple tree and drink the sweep sap.
-Fills ya’ full a’ energy, sap does.
+Fills ya full o’ energy, sap does.
 Puts a real frisk in yer tail.

 MAPLE SUGARING ALIGNMENT WITH

 NEXT GENERATION SCIENCE STANDARDS